Towards Neural Scaling Laws on Graphs: Related Work

-\textbf{The relationship between $N$, $D$ and overfitting.} The negative exponent $-b$ in Equation~\ref{equation:testerror} indicates that the performance gain will be diminishing if only one of the parameters $N$ and $D$ is increased.
+\textbf{The relationship between $\mathbf{N}$, $\mathbf{D}$ and overfitting.} The negative exponent $-\mathbf{b}$ in Equation~\ref{equation:testerror} indicates that the performance gain will be diminishing if only one of the parameters $\mathbf{N}$ and $\mathbf{D}$ is increased.
 To break this bottleneck, the dataset size and the model size need to be enlarged together.
-Specifically, \citet{kaplan2020scaling} find that the model size and dataset size should increase together as $D\sim N^\alpha$ ($0<\alpha<1$) to attain optimal return for compute budgets.
-It is also observed that overfitting will likely occur if $N$ surpasses $D^{1/\alpha}$ significantly, which leads to negative performance gain.
+Specifically, Kaplan et al~\cite{kaplan2020scaling} find that the model size and dataset size should increase together as $\mathbf{D\sim N^\alpha}$ ($0<\mathbf{\alpha}<1$) to attain optimal return for compute budgets.
+It is also observed that overfitting will likely occur if $\mathbf{N}$ surpasses $\mathbf{D^{1/\alpha}}$ significantly, which leads to negative performance gain.

-\textbf{Graph learning and scaling.} The graph is unique in representing non-Euclidean data with irregular and flexible structures, e.g., social networks~\cite{yanardag2015deep}, molecules~\cite{gilmer2017neural}, and protein networks~\cite{szklarczyk2019string}.
-Despite the popularity of graph machine learning, neural scaling laws on graphs remain underexplored.
-Some works have looked into the neural scaling laws for molecule representation learning~\cite{chen2023uncovering}, but the exploration is limited to the data and model types.
+\textbf{Graph learning and scaling.} The graph is capable of representing non-Euclidean data with irregular and flexible structures, e.g., social networks~\cite{yanardag2015deep}, molecules~\cite{gilmer2017neural}, and protein networks~\cite{szklarczyk2019string}.
+Despite the popularity of graph machine learning, there are seldom large graph models.
+Notably, most deep GNNs remain small parameter size but more aggregation layers.
+Moreover, the neural scaling laws on graphs remain underexplored.
+Some works have looked into the neural scaling laws for molecule representation learning~\cite{chen2023uncovering, sypetkowski2024scalability}, but the exploration is limited to the data and model types.
 It is unclear how the conclusion can be generalized to other graphs.
 To the best of our knowledge, we are the first to investigate neural scaling laws for the general graph domain.